kanak22/kanak22/README.md

 - 🌱 I’m currently focusing on **DSA.**

-- 👯 I’m looking forward to **being familiar with various interesting projects.**
+- 👯 I’m looking forward to **be a part of various interesting projects.**

 - 🤝 I’m eager to know about **opportunities which will help me in expanding my potential.**